C7921/Jamf-Scripts/README.md

 ---------------------------

 ### MacCopy.sh
-Creates terminal options to tranfer files between devices or directories.
+Creates terminal options to transfer files between devices or directories.

 #### Planned Updates
-- If changing user accouts or different computers set permission to current parent directory new owner.
+- If changing user accounts or different computers set permission to current parent directory new owner.
 If not parent directory set as root.
 - Option for GUI?
-- Option for tranfer variables to be set in JSS Policy.
+- Option for transfer variables to be set in JSS Policy.

 ---------------------------

 ### NewComputerName.sh
 Displays Popup Window for new hostname of machine.
-Changes the localname, hostname, and computername.
+Changes the local-name, hostname, and computer-name.
 If being used with JSS, would suggest using the Maintenance Tab to update inventory rather than adding it at the end of script.
 Partly for sanity and partly for log sake.

 #### Updates Planned
-- Option to use AssetTag field in JSS as Suxfix or Prefix in hostname -
+- Option to use AssetTag field in JSS as Suffix or Prefix in hostname -

 ---------------------------

 ### NewUser.sh
 Similar to Jamf Admin Account.
-Create New User (option to create admin) in termial windows.
+Create New User (option to create admin) in terminal windows.
 Handy with SSH or Recon Tab.

 #### Planned Updates